 In daylight, they’re a creamy white colour, sometimes with brown, black or purple shading, but at night they really come into their own, glowing green.

 Like glow worms, fire flies, and sea sparkle, ghost mushrooms produce light known as bioluminescence through an internal chemical reaction.

 Where to find them

-The South East is the perfect climate for ghost mushrooms due to its higher rainfall, but after wet weather, you may be lucky enough to find these amazing fungi in other parts of SA as well, especially where there are pine trees.
+After wet weather, you may be lucky enough to find these amazing fungi in other parts of SA as well, especially where there are pine trees.

 Just remember, ghost mushrooms are for looking at, not eating.
 Like many wild fungi, they are poisonous, and while they aren’t likely to kill you, the effects include vomiting and stomach cramps and are deeply unpleasant.

 This story was originally posted in May 2018.